rostro36/Baum-Welch/README.md

 	* Like 3.0 but the update of the transitionMatrix and emissionMatrix is in the forward step
 - op3.1:
 	* Like 3 but with scalar replacement
+- bla:
+    * added BLAS instuctions to 3.1
 - op3.2:
 	* precomputing indicator function is not worth it
 - op3.3:
 	* tranpose transitionMatrix to get better access pattern in forward step.
 Is not worth it.
 - op3.4:
 	* using blocking for computation of emission Matrix (blocksize 4x4)

 ## Usage baum-welch.r
 - open with RStudio